 It depends on what your interests and existing skills are.
 Your location can be an important factor too.
 You can also have multiple product specializations by passing its related examination.

-For example, if you are a marketer, you should definitely have your first product specialization in Microsoft Dynamics 365.
+For example, if you are a marketer, you should definitely have your first product specialization in Microsoft Dynamics 365 for Marketing.
 Moreover, if you are a salesperson, you should start by Dynamics 365 for Sales.

 If you are a Canadian citizen who is eligible for a security clearance, I would encourage you to start with Dynamics 365 for Customer Service.
 There are a lot of public sector contracts given to Microsoft Partners that require such specialists.